 - You have very little, if any, of the logistics planning left to do.
 They plan all of the transportation and accommodations.

-- You get to see many of the big-ticket items, aka Eiffel Tower, Roman Colosseum, and the Acropolis.
+- You get to see many of the big-ticket items, aka Eiffel Tower, Roman Colosseum (one of the top things to do in Rome), and the Acropolis.
 The best part is you also get to stop at off the beaten path places that you wouldn’t have known about otherwise.
 A couple small towns that we stopped in were Dresden, Germany and Verona, Italy.

 - In the Ultimate Europe trip, I got to see 14 cities in 35 days.
 This doesn’t include the smaller cities that we stopped over in during our travel days.
 This type trip is a chance to see so many different cultures in a short amount of time.

 - If you want to go check out a different city or a special event that’s in the area, then you have the chance to do that.
 While we were in Paros, Greece there was a group that took a ferry over to Santorini for the day.
 In Belgium there were two girls that rented a car and drove to a music festival in the area and then met us in Paris.